gasduster99/sppComp/try1/try1_2.md

 represent a negligible proportion of total landings.

-The lower panels of Figure $(bar)$ visually demonstrates just how many different species are landed into commercially realavent market categories.
+The lower panels of Figure $(bar)$ visually demonstrates just how many different species are landed into commercially relevant market categories.
 Although market categories often carry names that label them with a nominal species, Figure $(bar)$ makes it abundantly clear that these names can mislead our thinking about the purity, and consistency, of these categories through time.